 School of Nursing.
-Master of Science in Nursing, Doctor of Nursing Practice.
+Master of Nursing, Master of Science in Nursing, Doctor of Nursing Practice.

 Owen Graduate School of Management.
 Master of Accountancy, Master of Business Administration, Master of Management in Health Care, Master of Marketing, Master of Science in Finance.